Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 It didn’t take long for the settlement to grow as colonizers began arriving from other islands.
 The massive harbour was deep and well protected offering a perfect spot for ships to rest, regroup, repair and “rebeer”.
 By that I mean the town had a couple beer/rum houses for weary sailors.

 Religion had and still has a significant influence on the culture and life of Virgin Islands.
 The Danish Reformed Church, The Moravians, Lutherans and Catholics were some of the main religions.
 Jewish people also made up a pocket of the population.
-(I would also recommend this 5 minute read: History of St. Thomas in 1,000 Words.)

 St. Thomas is now a United States Territory and Virgin Islanders are US citizens.
 Charlotte Amalie and the larger island relies massively on tourism.
 Among its exports are beer, rum, vodka and coffee.
 But they are a tiny fraction compared to the tourists that travel from all over the US and world to this tiny island.